10 MINUTES WITH… Annick Ireland

 It’s summed up for me in this feedback from a customer:

-Which were the first brands to come on board?
+Which brands were the first to come on board?

 We actually launched with about 60 brands (we’re now at around 90), so we were lucky to have so many great brands from the start.
 And we were delighted that Watson & Wolfe joined us right from the get-go!

-How have you seen attitudes change to cruelty-free and eco fashion in recent years?
+How have you seen attitudes change to cruelty-free and eco-fashion in recent years?

-You really don’t have to compromise on style or quality anymore if you want to buy ethically and sustainably, and I think the quality and variety of the brands we have on Immaculate Vegan are testament to that.
+You really don’t have to compromise on style or quality anymore if you want to buy ethically and sustainably, and I think the quality and variety of the brands we have on Immaculate Vegan are a testament to that.

 Do you think the current situation with the Covid 19 pandemic will result in more people moving to a plant-based lifestyle and making more ethical purchasing decisions?